-Our Ceremonial Matcha comes from esteemed Japanese tea producer Ippodo.
-They have been producing high quality teas in the Kyoto region for over 300 years.
+Our Ceremonial Matcha comes from esteemed Japanese tea producer with a 150 year history based in Shizuoka.
+They produce high quality organic and traditional teas on their plantations in Kagoshima, Aichi and Kyoto Prefectures.

 High quality Ceremonial Matcha is produced from tencha (碾茶), which is the same as gyokuro (玉露), except that after steaming, it is laid flat to dry and crumble.
 It is then de-veined and de-stemmed, before carefully being ground to a fine powder by stone mills.